 13. The entry fee of $30 must be paid by direct credit (internet banking).
 Account details are in the entry pack.
 To help us keep track of your entry, please put JOC Award, your surname, and an abbreviation of your manuscript’s title in the Reference fields, and note this reference on the entry form.

 14. Entries cannot be edited or altered once submitted, and entry fees will not be refunded.
-No correspondence will be entered into.

 Five finalists, I thought, when the mss arrived in a parcel.
 This shouldn’t be too difficult.